tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 }
 ```

-and the data exported from `card.js` would be have the following template usage, using the global data filename and accessing properties with dot notation:
+The data exported from `card.js` would be have the following template usage.
+Using the global data filename and accessing properties within the exported object using dot notation:

 {% filename "index.njk" %}